Mrrvm/os_lusiadas_2/content/artifacts/Lagos/Lagos.md

 #### How it relates

 The city of lagos is known for being the birth place of the Portuguese colonial period.
-It has a museum with European tools for slavery and African artefacts, (see [[Inventorying is reckoning]]) - [[Núcleo Museológico Rota da Escravatura]], the only one in the country.
+It has a museum with European tools for slavery and tools to imagine Lagos in the past,  - [[Núcleo Museológico Rota da Escravatura]], the only one in the country.
 The city's touristic brochure contains the following statements.

 *"O séc.
 XV é o século de ouro de Lagos.
 Durante cerca de quarenta anos, a cidade, devido à sua localização frente a África, torna-se porto de partida e de chegada das naus que, ano após ano, iam **descobrindo** a costa desse continente."*